Transfer window reopens

 WHO HAVE UNITED SIGNED SO FAR?

-Many clubs have been active in this initial period of the transfer window, including United.
+Many clubs were active in the initial period of the transfer window, including United.

 We announced on Sunday 1 June that an agreement has been reached with Wolverhampton Wanderers for the signing of Matheus Cunha, subject to visa and registration.